The Benefits Of Understanding Your Life Story

 I claimed ownership of my thoughts and feelings.

-I learned to work through and release them, and over time, my heart started healing emotional wounds long forgotten — your no longer a victim of circumstances.
+I learned to work through and release them, and over time, my heart started healing emotional wounds long forgotten—you were no longer a victim of circumstances.

 Related Post: Goodbye Victim Letter